Pocky2507/ioBroker.fitbit-fitness-next/README.md

 - No false positives from evening relaxation
 - Naps are checked for duration and heart-rate activity to exclude false naps (like resting or reading)
 - Added configurable late wake correction (optional time buffer for too-early wake detection)
-- Code completely cleaned up, sorted and re-nested.
+- Code completely cleaned up, sorted and re-nested
-- Further fine-tuning of the sleep logic.
+- Further fine-tuning of the sleep logic
 - Ready for final version to 1.0.0
 - Added **Sleep Stability (Minutes)** option for main sleep detection
 - Default set to **20 minutes**